Chapter 6: Policies and Procedures

 St. John's University will not consider the existence of any form of HIV/AIDS infection in the initial decision for people applying for admission or employment by the institution except as it may affect any individual's ability to meet objective standards as applied to all others.

-Students and employees with HIV/AIDS infection will not be denied or restricted access to student unions, theaters, restaurants, snack bars, gymnasiums, swimming pools, saunas, recreational facilities, or other common areas.
+Students and employees with HIV/AIDS infection will not be denied or restricted access to student unions, theatres, restaurants, snack bars, gymnasiums, swimming pools, saunas, recreational facilities, or other common areas.

-Further, the Health Center and Counseling Center will provide support services which promote the physical and mental health of persons with HIV infection.
-If required services are beyond the scope of services provided on campus, individuals will be referred to other health care providers or facilities.
+Further, Student Health Services and the Center for Counseling and Consultation will provide support services that promote the physical and mental health of persons with HIV infection.
+If required services are beyond the scope of those provided on campus, individuals will be referred to other health care providers or facilities

 If an individual reveals HIV/AIDS status to any member of the University community, this information will be accepted as strictly confidential.
 No person, group, agency, insurer, employer, or institution will be provided with medical information of any kind, including information relative to HIV/AIDS infection, without the prior written consent of the individual unless otherwise mandated by law.